charliescruggs/Final-Cover-Project/README.md

 # Final-Cover-Project
 An image editor made with WPF

+How to use:

+1. Double click to change color of rectangle
+2. Triple click to remove Rectangle

 Resources used for this project:

 Many resources were used that I found online to helo me with this project.
 Here are the links to my sources: